Tinkerforge/doc/en/source/Hardware/Bricklets/GPS.rst

 Resources
 ---------

+* PA6H Datasheet (`Download <https://github.com/Tinkerforge/gps-bricklet/raw/master/datasheets/FGPMMOPA6H.pdf>`__)
 * Schematic (`Download <https://github.com/Tinkerforge/gps-bricklet/raw/master/hardware/gps-schematic.pdf>`__)
 * Outline and drilling plan (`Download <../../_images/Dimensions/gps_bricklet_dimensions.png>`__)
 * Source code and design files (`Download <https://github.com/Tinkerforge/gps-bricklet/zipball/master>`__)
-* PA6H Datasheet (`Download <https://github.com/Tinkerforge/gps-bricklet/raw/master/datasheets/FGPMMOPA6H.pdf>`__)

-External Antenne
+External Antenna
 ----------------

 With an `U.FL <http://en.wikipedia.org/wiki/Hirose_U.FL>`__ connector
 external antennas can be attached.
 This is makes sense if it should be mounted at another position than the Bricklet or if the reception should be improved.
-The module detecs automatically an external antenna and switches over.
+The module detects automatically an external antenna and switches over.

 The connector is short-circuit protected and supplies the antenna with 3.3V/28mA.
-The external antenna should fullfill the following requirements:
+The external antenna should fulfill the following requirements:

 ================================  ============================================================
 Property                          Value
 ================================  ============================================================
 Polarization                      Right-hand circular polarized Frequency Received                1.57542GHz +/- 1.023MHz
-Powersupply                       3.0V - 3.6V, 4mA - 20mA
+Power Supply                      3.0V - 3.6V, 4mA - 20mA
-Gain                              >+15dBi
+Gain                              > +15dBi
 Impedance                         50 Ohm
 Noise Figure                      < 1.5dB
 ================================  ============================================================